 Over 3 years ago, the UK public voted to leave the EU.
 Despite ongoing negotiations between the UK and EU since then, there is still no agreement in place as the leave date of 31st October rapidly approaches.
 In these times of uncertainty, it is crucial for all companies who currently trade with the EU to prepare for all potential outcomes, including a “No Deal” scenario.

-Outside of the economic questions around Brexit is the key issue of the physical movement of goods and how this will be affected by the UK’s future trading relationships with the EU Member States and new trade deals with the rest of the world.
-In Europe, even as the March 2019 deadline looms, businesses are hoping to see a UK-EU agreement which ensures the continued free movement of goods enjoyed under the UK’s current membership of the EU single market.
+Outside of the economic questions around Brexit is the key issue of the physical movement of goods and how this will be affected by the UK’s future trading relationships with the EU Member States and the rest of the world.
+In Europe, even as the October 2019 deadline looms, businesses are hoping to see a UK-EU agreement which ensures the continued free movement of goods enjoyed under the UK’s current membership of the EU single market.

 Despite the tough negotiating process, the value of UK trade with the EU, worth some £241 billion annually, means it remains in both parties’ interests to reach a fair and reasonable settlement which protects the national economic interests of all concerned.
-In the event of a ‘no deal’ Brexit, the UK and EU would revert to World Trade Organisation (WTO) trade arrangements on 29 March 2019.
+In the event of a ‘No Deal’ Brexit, the UK and EU would revert to World Trade Organisation (WTO) trade arrangements on 31st October 2019.

-Most recently, the British Government has published a series of notices for businesses to help them prepare for a ‘no deal’ scenario.
-In relation to exports and imports, we recommend customers read the following advice:
+The British Government has published a series of notices for businesses to help them prepare for a ‘No Deal’ scenario.
+They are updated regularly as new information is shared with the public.
+Concerning exports and imports, we recommend customers read the following advice: